 South Africa's government has laid out mandatory exit options for the captive lion industry.
 Discover why immediate steps are crucial and reflect on our journey with Blood Lions so far.

-Lions in South Africa are important; both as part of the natural ecosystem and as a symbolic and spiritual part of the national identity.
-But the launch of the captive lion breeding industry in the 1990s has had devastating effects on both wild and captive South African lions — and current efforts to reduce lion breeding and its impacts just aren’t enough.
+Lions in South Africa are essential, both as part of the natural ecosystem and as a symbolic and spiritual part of the national identity.
+But the launch of the captive lion breeding industry in the 1990s has had devastating effects on both wild and captive South African lions — and current efforts to reduce lion breeding and its impacts are just not enough.

 This became particularly apparent when the South African Ministry of Forestry, Fisheries, and the Environment released a report recommending voluntary exit options for the captive lion industry.
 While a good stepping stone, World Animal Protection and our partners, Blood Lions South Africa, are advocating for stronger measures.

-To explain why, let’s examine why lions in South Africa are endangered, how captive lion breeding is contributing to this despite governmental policies, and what further actions need to be taken to save South African lions.
+To explain why, let’s examine why lions in South Africa are endangered, how captive lion breeding contibutes to this despite governmental policies, and what further actions need to be taken to save South African lions.

 South African lions are endangered — and captive lion breeding is largely to blame.